dmbarbour/glas/docs/GlasGUI.md

 This involves *reflection* on the user agent, together with manipulation of user variables.
 Reflection allows users to observe aborted transactions.
 This provides a basis for read-only views or to withhold approval until the user has time to understand the information on display.
 User variables might be rendered as knobs, sliders, toggles, and text boxes.

-Some possible modes for user participation:
+Reasonable modes for user participation:

 * *read-only view* - The user agent continuously or infrequently renders the GUI then aborts.
 * *live action* - The user agent continuously renders the GUI and commits when possible.